 The actual message text is in expanded format.
 The parameters are placed in the message text after the parameters are extracted from the message catalog file in the server's locale.
 The print supervisor can use the message text or build its own message text from the supplied message catalog information and the message parameters.
 However, the printer backend cannot provide message catalog information (message number, set number, and catalog name) and variable message parameters in all cases.
-Therefore, the print supervisor must check for the catalog name field (pm_catnm field) to determine if the catalog name is a null string, the print supervisor must use the supplied expanded message text.
+Therefore, the print supervisor must check for the catalog name field (pm\catnm field) to determine if the catalog name is a null string.
+If the catalog name is a null string, the print supervisor must use the supplied expanded message text.